Skip to main content

 The operational core of these laws rests on their mechanisms for consent and control, which stand in stark contrast to the HIPAA model.
 HIPAA generally operates on a model of implied consent for treatment, payment, and healthcare operations.
 The MHMDA, as a leading example of the new approach, mandates “affirmative express consent” before data collection or sharing can occur.

 This shifts the default from data flow to data protection.
 The burden is placed on the data controller to obtain explicit permission, rather than on the individual to find and exercise an opt-out.
-Furthermore, the inclusion of a in Washington’s law is a significant legal innovation in this domain.
+Furthermore, the inclusion of a private right of action in Washington’s law is a significant legal innovation in this domain.

 It decentralizes enforcement, empowering individuals to act as agents of compliance by providing a direct legal remedy for violations.
 This transforms privacy from a passive protection into an active, litigable right, creating a powerful economic deterrent against non-compliance.